lowRISC/ibex-demo-system/README.md

 * SPI
 * A basic peripheral to write ASCII output to a file and halt simulation from software

+Support has been added for several additional FPGA development boards:
+* Arty S7-25 and S7-50
+* Nexys A7-100T
+* Sonata
+* RealDigital Blackboard
+* RealDigital Boolean

-Debug can be used via a USB connection to the Arty-A7 board.
+Debug can be used via a USB connection to the board.
 No external JTAG probe is required.

 ![Arty A7 FPGA showing the Mandelbrot set](doc/ArtyA7WithMandelbrot.png "Arty A7 FPGA with a Mandelbrot fractal on the LCD screen.")